Ambassador East: History

 The Ambassador East opened in 1926.
 It had been constructed by hoteliers Frank Bering and Ernie Byfield on the former site of the Huck Brewing Company.
 The building has seventeen floors.

 The hotel received many celebrities in its heyday, including some who were extended residents at the hotel.
 Among those who held long-term residence at the hotel were Doris Day, Helen Hayes, Eunice Kennedy, Lana Turner and Harry Caray.

 Initially, during Byfield's ownership and operation of the hotel, it did not allow dogs, which has been attributed to a personal dislike Byfield had for them.
 However, reportedly after an interaction with a small poodle had enchanted Byfield, he revoked this policy and began offering special treatment to the dogs of guests.
 For many decades, the hotel would be well known for the service it offered catering to the dogs of its guests, with a 1991 Chicago Tribune article reporting that that reputation persisted.
+For the presidential nominating conventions held in Chicago in 1952, the hotel set up a "Pup Room" adjacent to the Pump Room restaurant, to care for dogs brought to Chicago by delegates.